LUNCH & NUTRITION

 Lunch fees cover the cost of lunch supervisors hired by the school to assist with lunch hour supervision.
-There is a price difference between our elementary and junior high students because we have hired additional lunch supervisors to assist our younger students.
+There is a price difference between our elementary and junior high lunch fees as we have hired additional lunch supervisors to assist our younger students.

 We will also be offering the opportunity for students to stay at the school on an occasional drop-in basis and those students will be charged $2.00 per lunch hour.
-We will NOT be selling lunch passes on a monthly basis nor will we have a family rate.
 Students will not be required to pay the drop-in fee if they are participating in a school lunch activity eg. choir, intramurals or a club event.

 General Lunch Program Information

-Junior High students eat their lunches in the upstairs common area or upper classrooms
+Junior High students eat their lunches in the common area or in classrooms

 Students can be burned or even start a small fire due to overheating food.
 For safety reasons, microwave ovens will not be available for student use during the lunch hour.
 If parents would like to send a warm lunch for their child, students are welcome to bring their warm lunch in a Thermos.